-Clone Stamp as the name suggests is an image correction tool available in Photoshop that is used for restoring an image back to its original state, for removing unnecessary objects in the image, and for creating artistic elements, the clone tool works after defining a target point in the image by the user, however, it requires practice and a lot of efforts initially in order to ace the usage of clone tool completely
+Clone Stamp, as the name suggests, is an image correction tool available in Photoshop that is used for restoring an image back to its original state, removing unnecessary objects in the image, and for creating artistic elements; the clone tool works after defining a target point in the image by the user; however, it requires practice and a lot of efforts initially in order to ace the usage of clone tool completely.

 Types of Clone Method

-There are three types Methods which are discussed below:
+There are three types of Methods which are discussed below:

 1. Clone on the Background Layer

 Beginners use the first method most often because it is the most evident.
 It is also the most dangerous, as changes are constant and cannot be undone once they have been saved.

 2. Make a Duplicate Layer and then Clone on that Layer

 This method should, therefore, NEVER be employed.
 The second way is better because the background layer is not changed.
 But undue mistakes are harder to make.
 The image also takes up more storage space, as two copies of the image are now available.
 This is, therefore, also not the best way.

 The third method offers many advantages in practice and is the only one to use in most cases.
 When an error occurs, the removal tool can simply delete it from the picture.
 It takes less room on the drive, and it is easy to click the visibility icon to toggle the changes.

 - Left Brush size reduces.